 Board of Trustees, terms and duties

 The Library shall be governed by the Board of Trustees.
-The board shall consist of at least (5) five but no more than (9) nine trustees.
+The board shall consist of at least (5) five but no more than (7) seven trustees.
 All Trustees have voting privileges.

 Trustees shall hold office for (5) five years at which time their terms are renewable.
 Elections will be held in January of each year at the annual meeting.

-Absence from three (3) consecutive meeting shall constitute automatic dismissal from the Board unless the Board defers this dismissal by majority vote.
-The President shall inform the absent Board member in writing that he/she is no longer on the Board.
-If dismissal is deferred by Board action the President shall inform the absent Board member in writing he conditions of the deferral.
+Absence from three (3) consecutive meetings shall constitute automatic dismissal from the Board unless the Board defers this dismissal by majority vote.
+The President shall inform the absent Board Member in writing that he/she is no longer on the Board.
+If dismissal is deferred by Board action the President shall inform the absent Board Member in writing the conditions of this deferral.